intel/intel-qs/README.md

 ----
 ## Build instructions

-Intel-QS builds as a static library which, once linked to the application program, allows to take advantage of the high-performance implementation of circuit simulations.
+Intel-QS builds as a shared library which, once linked to the application program, allows to take advantage of the high-performance implementation of circuit simulations.
 The library can be built on a variety of different systems, from laptop to HPC server systems.